 Discover Apartments for rent in Florida.
 Market Apartments provides the best way to search for Apartments in Florida by allowing visitors to filter through apartment rentals and townhomes based on your needs.
-Search for Apartments in top cities like Tallahassee, Jacksonville, Orlando, Fort Lauderdale, Brandon.
+Search for Apartments in top cities like Jacksonville, Tallahassee, Fort Lauderdale, Brandon, Deerfield Beach.
 Our complete list of Florida Apartments include Virtual Tours, Floor Plans, Reviews, Pricing and Currently Available Apartments.

 Some of the most appealing things about Florida are the landscapes of endless beaches and beautiful weather practically year-round.
 There is phenomenal fishing, both in-land and deep-sea, and you can find city or country life available to suit individual lifestyle needs.
 With legendary sports teams such as the Tampa Bay Buccaneers, Miami Dolphins, and the Orlando Magic to keep you entertained and a multitude of timeless places to explore, anyone can feel right at home here in Florida.